Albany Law School: Costs

-The total annual cost of attendance, including tuition, fees, and cost of living at Albany Law School is $85,805 for the 2025–2026 academic year.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $326,239.
-Tuition is $61,186 per academic year.
-In 2024, Albany Law awarded $22.1 million in financial aid, and over 70% of first-year students received scholarships.
+The total annual tuition at Albany Law School is $64,234 for the 2025–2026 academic year, with an estimated annual cost of living in Albany of $21,844 (including all non-tuition related expenses, such as transportation, books, housing, food, etc.).

+In 2024, Albany Law awarded $22.1 million in financial aid, and over 70% of first-year students received unconditional scholarships.
+Around 10% of all Albany Law School students are charged full tuition.